jessepav/lacygoill-wiki-backup/shell/update-alternatives.md

         link editor is /usr/bin/editor~
         slave editor.1.gz is /usr/share/man/man1/editor.1.gz~

-   - which alternative the master link currently points to
+   - which path the master link currently points to

         link currently points to /usr/local/bin/vim~

-   - what other alternatives are available (and their corresponding slave alternatives)
+   - what other paths are available (and their corresponding slaves)

         /bin/ed - priority -100~
           slave editor.1.gz: /usr/share/man/man1/ed.1.gz~